I Have the Touch

 "I Have the Touch" is a song by the English rock musician Peter Gabriel from his fourth eponymous studio album released in 1982.
 The song's working title during the recording sessions was "Hands".
-This song was featured in the film The Chocolate War (1988).
+This song was featured in the American drama film The Chocolate War (1988).
 The 1996 remix was used in the film Phenomenon of the same year.

-In 1996, Heather Nova recorded a cover version of the song for the teen-witch horror film The Craft.
+In 1996, the Bermudian singer-songwriter Heather Nova recorded a cover version of the song for the teen supernatural horror film The Craft.
+It was also featured in the 2025 film Marty Supreme, starring Timothée Chalamet.

 Background

-Musically, the song is built around a drum machine pattern and various synthesisers, including a Prophet-5 played by Larry Fast.
-In addition to the Linn LM-1 programming provided by Gabriel, Jerry Marotta also recorded some acoustic drums, which was treated with gated reverb.
+Musically, "I Have the Touch" is built around a drum machine pattern and various synthesisers, including a Prophet-5 played by Larry Fast.
+In addition to the Linn LM-1 programming provided by Gabriel, Jerry Marotta also recorded some acoustic drums for the song, which were treated with gated reverb.
 To achieve some of the guitar tones on "I Have the Touch", David Rhodes tapped some B chords on the twelfth fret of his guitar.

-The lyrics deal with the desire for human contact, which Gabriel thematically explored after reading about the importance of touch, citing an example of how various degrees of physical contact can influence newborn brain development.
+The lyrics of "I Have the Touch" deal with the desire for human contact, which Gabriel thematically explored after reading about the importance of touch, citing an example of how various degrees of physical contact can influence newborn brain development.
 He cited the literary work of Michael Argyle on body language and brain stimulation as inspiration for "I Have the Touch", further referencing an experiment conducted in capital cities observing different forms of body contact.

 During the penultimate lines of each verse, the vocals reach the highest note, after which the tension releases at the title line: 'I have the touch'.
 At the end of the song, Gabriel lists off several activities that he believes are insufficient to human contact, including arm folding, scratching, and finger tapping.
 A German re-recording, titled "Kon Takt!", was included on the Deutsches Album.
 This version features an added refrain with shouted gibberish.